 Overall, these minor complaints aside, I am glad I played the game.
 Being an older game shows in more ways than the publishing date on its Steam store page, but it does not feel too dated as a result.
 There is replayability as well, as you can choose between straddling the line between human supremacists who call non-human races thieves and terrorists, the Elven freedom fighters leading the charge for the downtrodden by taking hostages in the city, or walk the thin line between where you find out staying neutral is next to impossible if you expect to come out ahead in some way.

-I will continue my breakdown of the second and third game in seperate blogs, as each of them deserves weighing up in their own right.
+I will continue my breakdown of the second and third game in separate blogs, as each of them deserves weighing up in their own right.
 As a final word on the wider trilogy though, I will say that playing them back to back the way I did served to better highlight how the franchise has evolved as a whole from game to game.
 Not simply graphically but also in terms of game systems and story presentation.

 On that note, I wanted to save this final point for last so as not to sour impressions on the entire series.
 The writing in the first game and the second are as stark as night and day with regards to some of the games more brazenly mature areas.
 Through the course of the first game, the content brashly highlights Geralt’s character as what can be kindly described as a ‘ladies man’.
 Women, either friends, strangers and even his enemies, throw themselves at him and flirt in a way that is almost jarring, making instant sexual overtures in the middle of basic conversation.
 One of the first taverns you go to in the story has the barmaid ask him if he wants anything and the conversation options include asking for sex in the back room when she hints at the bed she has back there.
 Yes, it is simply that easy for the most part.
 Taken in context of the whole game, almost all occasions for nookie are out of place with the tone of the moment.
-I described this on my stream as being as if the script had been given to a fourteen year old who then handled the ‘romantic’ plot line.
+I described this on my stream as being as if the script had been given to a fourteen-year-old who then handled the ‘romantic’ plotline.

 Thankfully, this is toned down massively in the second and third games without detriment to the ‘Mature’ rating of the game.
 Sex still exists, and if anything the graphical representation has been dialled way up as the game trades a blurred out scene of writhing, mostly covered over by some kinky artwork of the lucky lady on a playing card, with high resolution fully naked sex scenes that border on pornographic.
 But more on the other two games in my future blogs.

-The sexual side of the game is not a deal beaker, and players can easily avoid all of this by sticking to the tamer conversation options, though you can carry through your progress to future games and the romantic state of affairs with the cast carry over as well when you import your save to The Witcher 2.
+The sexual side of the game is not a deal-breaker, and players can easily avoid all of this by sticking to the tamer conversation options, though you can carry through your progress to future games and the romantic state of affairs with the cast carry over as well when you import your save to The Witcher 2.
 Also the other choices you have made will echo in the second game, and by the third you can have entire circumstances change as characters who did not survive to this point are absent from the plot.

 If there is anything that The Witcher showed me, it is that it is always worth giving a game the benefit of the doubt despite first impressions.
 I was glad to have played the whole game if only for the core of the story and the characters themselves who only develop and get better as the series moves along.